Tips

 The billing failed pattern: multiple causes, decision tree, and prevention section

-What works:
+What usually works:

-• A prevention section that reduces repeats
+• a prevention section that reduces repeat issues

 The integration setup pattern: prerequisites, steps, troubleshooting, related docs